bondarenkoilya1/card-game/README.md

-# Card game on React
+# CARD GAME (REACT, TYPESCRIPT)

+This is card game project built using React and Typescript.
+My goal here is to explore and apply new features of language and related technologies.

 > [!TIP]
 > You can try it yourself on [this website](https://modern-card-game-react.vercel.app/)